ni/niveristand-custom-device-handbook/docs/Custom_Device_Tips_and_Tricks.md

 This template helps create action VIs that finalize the target configuration after you deploy the system definition.
 You can also customize this template to deploy any additional files or dependencies your custom device requires.
 For example, if your custom device reads and writes to shared variables, you can deploy those variables.

 The template has the following unique parameters.
-•	Device Item Ref in—Reference to the custom device item whose XML declaration calls this action VI.
+•	Device Item Ref in—Reference to the custom device item whose XML declaration calls this action VI.<br />
 •	ftp session—Open FTP session used to download the system definition to the target.
-You can use this open session to move additional files to the target.
+You can use this open session to move additional files to the target.<br />
-•	System Definition Dir—Path to the system definition file on disk.
+•	System Definition Dir—Path to the system definition file on disk.<br />
-•	IP Address—IP address of the target.
+•	IP Address—IP address of the target.<br />
-•	ftp session out—Open FTP session used to download the system definition file to the target.
+•	ftp session out—Open FTP session used to download the system definition file to the target.<br />

 **ActionVIOnPaste**
 Executes when a user pastes a custom device item.
 This template helps create action VIs that check channel properties.
 For example, if the user pastes a page that configures a target, you can create an action VI to ensure that the new page does not attempt to reconfigure the target.